GrinonBarrett/Taksidos/Extras/Magic Armor.md

 A full suit of plate armor made of silver and silks.
 All forms of magical attacks have disadvantage against the user.
 Electric and Fire attacks gain advantage against the wearer. *Undead cannot perceive the wearer*.
 Cost to repair is $1,000 per point.

+**Sturian Jacketry**
+Brigindine
+$51,000 , 26 lbs.
+2/4
+A sturdy coat of plates with proper accompaniment of maile and padding. *Fire, cold, and electric attacks with an odd attack roll result have no effect on the wearer*.

 **Yebris' Kit** (*unique*)
 Plate
 $37,750 , 68 lb.